maisharahman876/maisharahman876.github.io/content/publication/current/index.md

 # publication: ""
 # publication_short: ""

-Summary : Currently working on quantum cryptography aiming to improve Quantum Key Distribution (QKD) Algorithms.
+Abstract : Currently working on quantum cryptography aiming to improve Quantum Key Distribution (QKD) Algorithms.
 Though we don’t have anything significant yet, I am hoping that we will get a great outcome from our research.